AIRS data and the U.S. Drought Monitor

 The U.S. Drought Monitor (USDM) is a weekly map of drought conditions used by policymakers to help determine drought relief allocations and declarations of drought.
 AIRS vapor pressure deficit and standardized relative humidity products have the capacity to detect meteorological drought up to three months earlier than other drought indicators (Farahmand et al. 2015, Behrangi et al. 2016).
 These products along with AIRS surface air temperature are now part of the regular suite of indicators used in the generation of the USDM.

-Work is in progress to include AIRS Level 2 Vapor Pressure Deficit as a standard product in the AIRS product suite.
+As of AIRS processing version 7, AIRS Level 2 Vapor Pressure Deficit is a standard product in the AIRS product suite.

 Farahmand, A. and AghaKouchak, A., 2015.
 A generalized framework for deriving nonparametric standardized drought indicators.
 Advances in Water Resources, 76, pp.140-145.